-Plans and specifications provide the instructions for a construction project.
+Construction specifications, or specs, provide the instructions for a construction project including the work and workmanship required.
 They tell you what to build, where to build it, and how to do it.
-Reading plans and specifications is a valuable skill to have and can be learned.
+Reading construction plans and specifications in construction is a valuable skill to have and can be easily learned.

 What are construction specifications?